About Prof Essau

 Cecilia has held a number of academic positions in Canadian (Lakehead University), Austrian (Karl-Franzens University Graz), and German (Max-Planck Institute of Psychiatry, University of Konstanz, University of Bremen, Technical University Braunschweig, University of Muenster) universities before joining the University of Roehampton in May 2004 as a Professor of Developmental Psychopathology.

 Professor Essau is a recipient of the Norman Munn Distinguished Visiting Scholar from Flinders University (Australia), Distinguished Visiting Professorship from De La Salle University (Philippines), and the Florey Medical Research Foundation Mental Health Visiting Professorship from the University of Adelaide (Australia).
 She had visiting chairs at Karl-Franzens-Universität Graz (Austria), Universiti Malaysia Sabah (Malaysia), and Uniwersytet Opolski (Poland).
 She also serves as an International Scientific Advisor at numerous European, Middle Eastern, and Asian universities.
+In August 2019, she was Singapore’s Ministry of Health HMDP (Health Manpower Development Plan) Visiting Expert in Young Children with emotional and/or behavioural problems.

 In 2011, she was made Fellow of the British Psychological Society in recognition of her contribution to the field of Psychology.
 She is also Fellow of the Japan Society for the Promotion of Science.